-(CNN) -- Here's a look at the life of Christine Lagarde, Managing Director of the International Monetary Fund.
+Here’s a look at the life of Christine Lagarde, president of the European Central Bank.

 Birth place: Paris, France